rubychilds/LAAS/README.md

 ##/thanks/:from

-Will return content of the form 'Love you very much. - :from'.
+Will return content of the form 'Thank you very much. - :from'.

 ##/flying/:from